Noelle516/ScrapyforSEO/README.md

-# SEO Internship
+# Scrapy for SEO

-My first attempt to use GitHub for my code for work.
-This will include code that is used for website scraping as well as NLTK
+I created this project to easily share my project.
+There are two python scripts included in this project:

+*

 ## Getting Started